Litter, flytipping and enforcement

 In Tower Hamlets we all want to enjoy safe clean streets.

-If you need help with enforcement due to irresponsible behaviour by others please contact us and ask someone from our Street Care Team to visit you.
+If you need help with enforcement due to irresponsible behaviour by others please contact us and ask someone from our Environmental Services Team to visit you.

 Reporting a flytip